Deta-Cold/delta-firmware/core/src/apps/monero/README.md

 ### Cold wallet protocols

 As cold wallet support is already present in Monero codebase, the protocols were well designed and analyzed.
-We decided to reuse the cold wallet approach when signing the transaction as the Trezor pretty much behaves as the cold wallet, i.e., does not have access to the blockchain or full Monero node.
-The whole transaction is built in the Trezor thus the integration has security properties of the cold wallet (which is belevied to be secure).
+We decided to reuse the cold wallet approach when signing the transaction as the detahard pretty much behaves as the cold wallet, i.e., does not have access to the blockchain or full Monero node.
+The whole transaction is built in the detahard thus the integration has security properties of the cold wallet (which is belevied to be secure).
 This integration approach makes security analysis easier and enables to use existing codebase and protocols.
-This makes merging Trezor support to the Monero codebase easier.
+This makes merging detahard support to the Monero codebase easier.
 We believe that by choosing a bit more high-level approach in the protocol design we could easily add more advanced features,

-Trezor implements cold wallet protocols in this integration scheme.
+detahard implements cold wallet protocols in this integration scheme.

 ## Description